There are always new packages coming out, and others being

 - Either

-open a Terminal window (find
+open a Terminal window and type

 mkdir ~/Library/texmf